Rate-Splitting Multiple Access for Integrated Sensing and Communications: A First Experimental Study: Experimental Results

-{ \begin{nrem}[Two-stage self-interference cancellation] The self-interference cancellation method used in this experiment requires the TX to repeat Stage 2 twice (transmit the same waveform twice).
+\begin{nrem}[Two-stage self-interference cancellation] The self-interference cancellation method used in this experiment requires the TX to repeat Stage 2 twice (transmit the same waveform twice).
 While this repeated transmission is not feasible in practical ISAC systems, it is a controlled lab strategy that allows for precise measurement of the radar reflection signal.
 This setup allows us to isolate and measure the effectiveness of RSMA ISAC in terms of reflection detection and suppress the self-interference effectively.
 In practice, real-time self-interference mitigation could be achieved through combinations of antenna isolation, analog cancellation, digital suppression, and adaptive filtering \cite{Liu_erzi_ISAC_SI_JSAC_2023}.
-Our use of a directional Yagi antenna complements this setup by enhancing the radar return and attenuating self-interference. \end{nrem} } Table~\ref{tab:parameter_both} lists the miscellaneous parameters used in our measurements.
+Our use of a directional Yagi antenna complements this setup by enhancing the radar return and attenuating self-interference. \end{nrem}